06 May A woman on a call crouches in front of a sink with leaking pipes

 5. Use Repair Sleeves

-Repair sleeves are another option for patching a pipe leak temporarily.
-These are metal tubes that can slide over pipes and seal leaks with rubber gaskets or O-rings.
+Repair sleeves are another option for a temporary patch on a pipe leak.
+These are metal tubes that slide over pipes and seal leaks with rubber gaskets or O-rings.
+Check the pipe diameter before purchasing to make sure the sleeve fits properly around the pipe.

 How to patch a leaky pipe using repair sleeves: